Azure-Samples/ms-identity-python-on-behalf-of/README.md

 1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
    - Select the **Add a permission** button and then,
    - Ensure that the **Microsoft APIs** tab is selected.
-   - In the list of APIs, select the API `Windows Azure Service Management API`.
+   - In the list of APIs, select the API `Azure Service Management`.
    - In the **Delegated permissions** section, select the **user_impersonation** in the list.
 Use the search box if necessary.
    - Select the **Add permissions** button at the bottom.
 1. In the app's registration screen, select the **Expose an API** blade to the left to open the page where you can declare the parameters to expose this app as an API for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.